metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 The extension relies on the standard mirrord CLI binary.

-By default, the extension checks latest release version and downloads the most up-to-date binary in the background.
+By default, the extension checks the latest release version and downloads the most up-to-date binary in the background.
 You can disable this behavior in the settings:
 ```json
 {